Donaldson-Thomas Invariants and Flops: Identities

 \subsection{Conclusion}

-Now that we understand how the category of perverse coherent sheaves relates to DT invariants we can prove our promised formula for flops. \begin{situation} Recall Situation \ref{situation} and assume moreover $f\colon Y \to X$ to be an isomorphism in codimension one.
+Now that we understand how the category of perverse coherent sheaves relates to DT invariants we can prove our promised formula for flops. \begin{situation} Recall Situation \ref{situation} and assume moreover $X$ to have zero-dimensional singular locus (in other words $f\colon Y \to X$ is an isomorphism in codimension one).
 Let $f^+ \colon Y^+ \to X$ be the flop of $f$.